4 Days in Kyoto should actually be the minimum to explore Japan’s Treasure Box – plus, you absolutely need to add a Side

 Oh my God, I’m such a tourist: Visiting Japan, I had all these iconic motives in my head that I wanted to ban on….well, there is no celluloid anymore, so on a storage chip.

 Interestingly, quite a few of them are at the former capital Kyoto, ergo, practically Japan’s Treasure Box.

 Still a Treasure Box

-Although after over a thousand years, Kyoto lost this political status in 1868, it is still considered the country’s cultural capital and therefore, a major tourist magnet.
+After over a thousand years, Kyoto lost this political status in 1868.
+Yet, it is still considered the country’s cultural capital and therefore, a major tourist magnet.
 It is home to numerous Buddhist temples, Shinto shrines, palaces, and gardens.
 Many of those are listed collectively by UNESCO as World Heritage Sites.

 So it cannot be denied that Kyoto is beautiful and has some truly magnificent landmarks.
 Nonetheless, I wasn’t overwhelmed – because, from everything I had heard and seen beforehand, I expected Kyoto to be overwhelming.

 I visited the following places in four days.
-On the one hand, I was pacing quite a bit, on the other hand, the rains in Arashiyama slowed me down dramatically.
+On the one hand, I was pacing quite a bit.
+However, on the other hand, the rains in Arashiyama slowed me down dramatically.
 So finally, if you can afford it timewise, you should foresee four days for Kyoto and another entire day for Nara.